Close Menu

 If Medicaid pays more than half the cost for an SSI recipient in a medical facility, the SSA limits SSI payments to $30 a month, plus any extra money the state pays.
 The SSA also applies this limit to children under age 18, if private health insurance — or both private health insurance and Medicaid — pay more than half the cost of the child’s care in a medical facility.
 The payee must use the entire payment for the child’s personal needs.
 After meeting all the needs, the payee must save any money left over for the beneficiary.

 It is hard to imagine what money the SSA thinks will be left over after the payee has a grand total of $30 a month to pay for the beneficiary’s needs.
-Nevertheless, if somehow the beneficiary’s bills aren’t more than the $30 a month, then the payee must save the leftover pennies in an insured account.
+Nevertheless, if somehow the beneficiary’s bills aren’t more than $30 a month, then the payee must save the leftover pennies in an insured account.

 CHANGES THE PAYEE MUST REPORT